An Idiot Abroad: Critical reception

 The show has received widespread acclaim.
 Tim Goodman of The Hollywood Reporter praised the show, saying: "At times, it's nearly impossible not to fall apart laughing.
 An Idiot Abroad is ridiculously funny and even when it's clear that Gervais and Merchant—pulling the strings back home in England and communicating with Pilkington via cell phone (some of these exchanges are scripted and sound added post-production, since cell coverage is not available in remote areas)—are having a cruel laugh, it's nearly impossible not to fall apart laughing at poor Pilkington's fate."
 TV Shows on DVD gave the first series a positive review, saying: "I've been to places featured in three of the episodes, and it was a blast watching Karl experience them."

 James Draven from MSN gave the second series a positive review: "An Idiot Abroad 2 may dress up its premise as 'bucket list,' but it's really a fish-out-of-water presentation of Karl Pilkington's idiot-savant credentials.
 The laughter he inevitably provokes, regardless of the situation, make this a must-see.
 If you miss it, you'll miss out," and gave the first episode four stars.

 Reviewing the show's third series, Shiny Potato said: "Warwick Davis is a welcome addition to the series, as he only seems to make Karl's reactions worse."
 Ricky Gervais believes the third series to be the show's best.

 Spin-off

-In autumn 2013, a spin-off series called The Moaning of Life aired on Sky1.
+In autumn 2013, a spin-off series called The Moaning of Life aired on Sky 1.
 It once again featured Pilkington travelling around the world and was produced in a similar style.
 Its premise is different, however, as Pilkington set out to discover how other cultures deal with "life's biggest issues".
 Gervais and Merchant were not involved in the project and they did not appear in the series or its credits.